How to Prune Lavender

 While usually hardy, lavender is not immune to the rosemary beetle and moth larvae, the latter causing damage to the leaves and flowers.

-Regular pruning usually keeps these few pests at bay by removing potential sites that favor breeding, in addition to allowing good air circulation around the plants.
+Regular pruning keeps these few pests at bay by removing potential sites that favor breeding and allow good air circulation around the plants.
 Prune regularly to remove dead leaves, which could house potential eggs from pests.

 Check for signs of larvae or beetles and immediately remove any infected stems.
 A well-cared-for lavender plant is more resistant to infestation with pests and remains healthy throughout the year.